 The Uncommon Dialogue Film Mentorship Program – under his directorship and chief instruction, utilizing his ‘Deliver the

 Goods’ Curriculum – has coached countless students from beginners to active professionals in all phases of entertainment warrior status while guiding each to agency representation and self-production.

 He was invited by New York Film Academy Veterans Advancement Program to present a Master Class on Oct.
 13, 2017.
 He has in the past partnered with Los Angeles Film Academy for his charitable event The Hollywood Celebrity Sporting Clays Invitational that raises money for Wounded Warriors and City of Hope Hospital.

-As a voiceover performer he has appeared as the voice of Sailplane Grand Prix, the narrator of the Olympic IMAX movie, and as political VO for candidates Ohio Governor John Kasich (R) and Mayor of Miami/Governor candidate Florida’s Phillip Levine (D).
+As a voice over performer he was the voice of Sailplane Grand Prix, the narrator of the Olympic IMAX movie, and as political VO for candidates Ohio Governor John Kasich (R), and Mayor of Miami/ Gubernatorial candidate Florida’s Phillip Levine (D).

 His memoir of 30 years Dying For Living: Sins & Confessions of a Hollywood Villain & Libertine Patriot Vol. 1 – ‘Upbringing’ was published by Boulevard Books (NYC) on Oct.1, 2018 and was launched Oct.
 3, 2018 at the

 National Press Club and Kennedy Center for Performing Arts.
 Vol. 2 Dying for Living: Wasted Talent in the Valley of Debacle is set for publication in mid 2021.
 He recently completed a book tour across America called ‘Kilpatrick’s Rocky Mountain & Great Plains, Fly Fishing & Book Signing Expedition’.